openregulatory/templates/templates/qms/quality-manual-policy-objectives.md

 Required qualification for this role:

-* Fluent in English language
+* Fluent in German and English language
-* At minimum one year of professional experience related to quality management and regulatory affairs
+* At minimum one year of professional experience in the fields of quality management and regulatory affairs

 > See ISO 13485, para.
 5.1, para.
 5.5.2